uberballo/ot-harjoitustyo/documentation/Architecture.md

 ### Starting the game
 <img src="https://github.com/uberballo/ot-harjoitustyo/blob/master/documentation/pictures/gameSequenceDiagram.png" >
 When user click play, the new scene is fetched and set as the main scene and showed to the user.

+## Database
+`HighScoreDao` controls the highscores made in the game.
+Database contains table highscores, whichs contains name and score made by the player.
+Names aren't used.

+### CREATE TABLE-statements

+    CREATE TABLE IF NOT EXISTS highscore(
+		 			 + "id integer PRIMARY KEY,
+					 + "name text NOT NULL,
+					 + "score integer);

+### SQL queries
+Inserting scores to the table:

+        INSERT INTO highscore(name,score)
+        VALUES(?,?);

+Getting scores from the database:

+        SELECT score FROM highscore ORDER BY score DESC;

+##